alexkantas/Cryptography/readme.md

 Cryptograhpy with Java
 ======================
-Secure Client - Server Communication
+Secure Client - Server communication
 ----------------------

-This project uses **Bouncycastle Provider**
+This project uses **Bouncycastle Provider**.
-Before Running replace *Security Policy Files* with *Java Cryptography Extension* so you are able to use large encryption keys
+Before Running replace *Security Policy Files* with *Java Cryptography Extension* in JRE Path so you are able to use large encryption keys

 This Project includes:
 ----------------------